nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 When you perform a search on Google, your results are drawn from content that Google scrapes from website pages.
 If the pages being scraped are properly configured for App Indexing, and that app is currently installed on the device performing the search, Google will open the app directly instead of going to the web page.
 Fortunately Branch has a database of all of your deep links, so we can easily help you take advantage of App Indexing.

+We're working with Google to ensure that we can properly transfer all of your links directly into their index.
+We automatically upload a deduped list of your links in a sitemap.
+Google then scrapes these sitemaps.

 {% getstarted title="Get started with Google App Indexing" %}{% endgetstarted %}

 {% elsif page.guide %}